quartiq/stabilizer/book/src/setup.md

 Once you have opened the port, you can use the provided menu to update the MQTT broker address.
 The address can be an IP address or a domain name.
-Once the broker has been updated, power cycle stabilizer to have the new broker address take affect.
+Once the broker has been updated, power cycle stabilizer to have the new broker address take effect.

 ## Verify MQTT connection